 The CGNAT problem that most IT documentation ignores

-Starlink places customers behind carrier-grade NAT (CGNAT) by default.
+Starlink places customers behind carrier-grade NAT by default.
 This means your connection shares an external IP address with other Starlink users, and inbound connections are blocked.
-The practical consequences include: inbound VPN configurations fail, self-hosted servers become unreachable, and certain remote desktop tools stop functioning.
-The resolution is SpaceX's dedicated IP add-on at $25 per month.
-Most enterprise IT teams discover the CGNAT issue the first time they attempt to configure a site-to-site VPN over a new Starlink connection, which is an avoidable delay with proper pre-deployment planning.
+The practical consequences include inbound VPN configurations that fail, self-hosted servers that become unreachable, and certain remote desktop tools that stop functioning.
+The fix is SpaceX's dedicated IP add-on at $25 per month.
+Most enterprise IT teams discover the CGNAT issue the first time they configure a site-to-site VPN over a new Starlink connection, an avoidable delay with proper pre-deployment planning.
+Our deeper look at network device myths and the ISP traps most setups walk into covers the CGNAT pattern in more detail for readers managing any provider, not just satellite links.

 Failover and dual-WAN configurations

-The appropriate architecture for any business using Starlink as primary connectivity is a dual-WAN router with automated failover.
+The right architecture for any business using Starlink as primary connectivity is a dual-WAN router with automated failover.
 Peplink, Firewalla Gold, and Ubiquiti EdgeRouter all support this configuration.
 Most setups trigger failover after 10 to 30 seconds of detecting a dead connection.
 VoIP calls and video conferences running during that window will drop.
-For operations where call continuity is critical, configure session-persistent routing for real-time traffic to prevent mid-call disruption during failover events.
+For operations where call continuity matters, configure session-persistent routing for real-time traffic to prevent mid-call disruption during failover events.

 Power draw at off-grid solar sites

 The standard dish draws 50 to 100W continuously.
 The Mini draws 25 to 40W.
-At an off-grid site with a 200 Ah battery bank, roughly 2.4 kWh usable at 50% depth of discharge, a standard dish running overnight at 75W average consumes approximately 600 Wh, about 25% of overnight battery capacity before accounting for lighting, computing equipment, or refrigeration.
+At an off-grid site with a 200 Ah battery bank, roughly 2.4 kWh usable at 50 percent depth of discharge, a standard dish running overnight at 75W average consumes approximately 600 Wh, about 25 percent of overnight battery capacity before accounting for lighting, computing equipment, or refrigeration.
 The Mini's lower draw is a meaningful energy-budget decision for off-grid solar deployments, not just a portability consideration.

 Multi-dish configurations and routing behavior